reflektor-digital-inc/spooky-framework/README.md

 ## Stucture

-Spooky Framework is put together using a number of different componenents, which can be used independently.
+Spooky Framework is put together using a few different modules, which can be used independently.

 - [spooky-element](https://github.com/maxtherocket/spooky-element) For creating, manipulating and organizing DOM elements.
 - [spooky-router](https://github.com/maxtherocket/spooky-router) For managing web site sections through routes.